COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Jun" >}}

+* Congratulations to Phoenix who secured a position in GSK, one of the biggest pharmaceutical companies in the world.
+He will be exploring the responsible AI in drug discovery.
+Very big congratulations to Phoenix's achievements.
+This also sets our new journey towards AI4Science. <i class='fa fa-calendar' style='font-size:19px'></i> June 4

+{{< /tab >}}

 {{< tab "May" >}}

 * I am honored to be invited as a Senior Program Committee of [CIKM 2024](https://cikm2024.org/).
 This is a recognition of our group's effort on data engineering in the past three years. <i class='fa fa-calendar' style='font-size:19px'></i> May 17